symfony/symfony-docs/components/config/definition.rst

         ->end()
     ;

-As well as fixing this it ensures that single xml elements are still turned into an array.
+As well as fixing this, ``fixXmlConfig`` ensures that single xml elements are still turned into an array.
 So you may have:

 .. code-block:: xml